MinhuiLIANG/SmartEats-Frontend/README.md

 - `index.js`: entrance;

 **🥠 What you need to configure:**
-- server;
-- the corresponding backend api addresses in files under `Getapi`.
+- The corresponding backend api addresses in files under `Getapi`.